Salford: Post-industrial decline

 During the early 20th century, improvements in regional transport infrastructure precipitated the decline of Salford's existing industries, including those at the Salford Docks.
 Increased foreign competition began to undermine the competitiveness of local textile processing businesses.
+Life in Salford during the early 20th century was described by Robert Roberts, in his study The Classic Slum.
 Rising unemployment during the Great Depression of the 1920s and 1930s, and a significant economic decline in the decades following the Second World War contributed toward a fall in Salford's population.

-By 1939 local coal mining had almost stopped, and cotton spinning had by 1971 ceased completely.
+By 1939 local coal mining had almost stopped, and, by 1971, cotton spinning had ceased completely.
 Between 1921 and 1939, the population of Salford decreased by 29%, from 234,045 to 166,386, far greater than the rate of decline within the whole of North West England.

 A survey in 1931 concluded that parts of Salford contained some of the worst slums in the country.
 Many houses were infested by rats and lacked elementary amenities.
 Inspectors found that of 950 houses surveyed, 257 were in a state of bad repair with leaking roofs, broken flooring and rotten woodwork.
 The inspectors were "struck by the courage and perseverance with which the greater number of tenants kept their houses clean and respectable under most adverse conditions".
 By 1933, slum clearance projects were under way, and by the end of 1956 over a thousand families had been rehoused in overspill estates at Little Hulton.
 These clearances have, for some, changed the character of the area to such an extent that "observers in search of the typical Salford may have to look in Eccles and Swinton, for much of the community and townscape ... has gone from Salford, replaced by tall blocks of flats".
 Large areas of the city were redeveloped in the 1960s and 1970s, with Victorian era terraced housing estates that inspired painter L. S. Lowry and soap opera Coronation Street giving way to concrete tower blocks and austere architecture.
-Life in Salford during the early 20th century was described by Robert Roberts, in his study The Classic Slum.
+Salford Quays became the site of the second British multiplex when Cannon opened their cinema there in December 1986.